rackerlabs/technical-blog/_posts/2016-05-13-keystone_horizon_nginx_Ubuntu_1604.md

     systemctl disable keystone
     systemctl disable horizon

-We are not running a simple web server, so disable the default site that comes with the nginx install:
+We are not running a simple web server, so disable the default site that comes with the NGINX install:

     rm /etc/nginx/sites-enabled/default

-Make a log directory for keystone and horizon under nginx, and set the proper permissions:
+Make a log directory for keystone and horizon under NGINX, and set the proper permissions:
 (in this configuration, nginx will run as the www-data user, the uwsgi keystone process runs as the keystone user and the horizon (django) uwsgi runs process as the horizon user)

     mkdir /var/log/nginx/keystone